dragosmg/arrow_capstone_project/README.md

     said documentation?
 -   As a *stretch* we might include the package version of the function we’re linking to.
-Functions / packages are not static and convergence between the original function and the arrow binding might drift over time.
+Functions / packages are not static and convergence between the original function and the {arrow} binding might drift over time.
 -   **Steps**:
     -   create a (manual) prototype of what a documented binding would